History of Harringay (1880–present): Palace Gates Line

-Great Northern & City Railway
+Great Northern and City Railway

-The Great Northern & City Railway was first planned in 1891 to bring commuters into the heart of the city at Moorgate.
+The Great Northern and City Railway was first planned in 1891 to bring commuters into the heart of the city at Moorgate.
 The Great Northern Railway Company took an obvious interest in the project from the start.
-They put onerous conditions on the use of Finsbury Park, gained Parliamentary powers to forbid extension of the proposed line north of the station, and eventually managed to get it bottled up in a tube station underneath the mainline one.
+They put onerous conditions on the use of Finsbury Park, gained powers in an act of Parliament to forbid extension of the proposed line north of the station, and eventually managed to get it bottled up in a tube station underneath the mainline one.

 The line was eventually opened in 1904 running from Moorgate to Finsbury Park.
 A few years after the formation of London Transport, the line was transferred to the Northern line for operational purposes, then being called the "Northern City Line".
 When the Victoria line was built, the Great Northern & City Railway services were cut back to Drayton Park, and the tube station at Finsbury Park was rebuilt to allow cross-platform interchange between the Victoria and Piccadilly lines.
 In March 1970 it was renamed again, to the "Northern line - Highbury Branch".
 Eventually London Underground closed the branch in 1975 and transferred ownership to British Rail, who installed new connections to the main line south of Finsbury Park.
 Finally the route has taken on its original intended purpose of providing a City terminus for suburban services, now run from Moorgate to Hertford, Welwyn, and Letchworth.